dailydotdev/docs/docs/key-features/feeds.md

 ### Creating your personal feed

-If you are new to daily.dev, the first thing we strongly recommend is setting up filters on your feed.
+If you are new to daily.dev, we strongly recommend setting up filters on your feed first.
 This will unlock the true power of daily.dev, showing posts that are relevant to your interests.

 There are three guides to help you get the most out of your feed: